-If you want to install metal shingles over your house, you have an unprecedented variety of profiles, styles and colors to choose from.
+To install the best metal roof, consider metal shingles, as they come in an unprecedented variety of profiles, styles and colors to choose from.

-We have picked the top 7 products from the most reputable manufacturers – any one of them can become your “forever roof”.
+We have picked the top 7 metal shingles products from the most reputable manufacturers – any one of them can become your “forever roof”.

 See Costs in Your Area!

 Is The Best Metal Roofing Made Of Steel or Aluminum?

 When you research various metal shingles, you will find that some are made from aluminum and others from steel.
 While both are equally durable and long lasting, there is one important difference.

 Steel will rust and corrode if installed in coastal areas within 1 mile from the shore.
 Aluminum will not have this problem.
 While aluminum shingles are more expensive than steel, its strongly recommended to install them, if you live in a coastal area.